Learn to Meditate

 Whether it be ten, twenty, thirty minutes, or an hour, it matters little.
 Your heart and intuition will guide you as to when it’s the right time to meditate, and whether it be for long periods, short periods, in the morning, during the day, or in the evening, in a lighted space, in the dark, with some gentle music or in silence, on your own, or with others.

-It’s not a step-by-step process that must be followed and learned, but rather a learning experience that starts from within, where your practice grows stronger as time goes on, and your enthusiasm grows as well.
+It’s not so much a step-by-step process that must be followed and learned, but rather a learning experience that starts from within, where your enthusiasm grows, and you discover what works for you.

 Meditation is a tool for discovery, a tool to help you unlock the secrets of your heart, mind, and Spirit, allowing you to gain insight into all the unanswered questions you might have within you, as well as all the questions you haven’t even thought of asking yet.
 You will feel the benefits continue into your everyday life, and you will grow as a person as well.

-You may find that not using meditation as a way to help yourself grow spiritually, especially early on in your spiritual journey, in all sorts of situations negativity may surface in uncomfortable, painful, upsetting, embarrassing, or compromising ways, verbally, physically, emotionally, mentally, or during moments that could be called “everyday life”.
+You may find that not using meditation as a way to help yourself grow spiritually, especially early on in your spiritual journey, in all sorts of situations negativity may surface in uncomfortable, upsetting, embarrassing, painful, or compromising ways, verbally, physically, emotionally, mentally, often during moments that could be best described as “everyday life”.

-As a result, knowing this, you might find you reflect when something goes wrong and you say to yourself, “Oh, perhaps there’s something I should be looking at here.”
+As a result, knowing this, it might be natural to reflect when something goes wrong and say to oneself, “Oh, perhaps there’s something I should be looking at here.”

-Importantly, simply by meditating you may become aware of unresolved issues in your life you that are holding you back.
-This might encourage you to meditate further to continue the process of discovery, gaining insights on what might be needed to bring resolution to those issues, if anything.
+Importantly, simply by meditating you may become aware of unresolved issues in your life that are holding you back.
+This might encourage you to meditate further to continue the process of discovery, gaining insights on what might be needed outside of meditation time to bring resolution to those issues, if anything.
 It’s very much a learning process, both personal, and sometimes challenging as well.
 God will support you, and He is with you right throughout your spiritual journey.

-Meditation can also be a place where energy is released, where a person might cry, shake, speak in unusual ways, or feel physical sensations as examples.
+Meditation can also be a place where energy is released and a healing occurs, where a person might cry, shake, speak in unusual ways, or feel physical sensations as examples.
 Known in eastern spiritual traditions as “kriyas”, teachings and knowledge of these go back thousands of years.

 You may also find that as you progress you become more aware of your spiritual growth and your accomplishments, giving you encouragement and a genuine sense of anticipation with what the future holds for you.
 Meditation then becomes something to look forward to, feel excited about, and it will become something to cherish as well.

 Memories and milestones can come from those special spiritual experiences too, memories that will last a lifetime.
-You might even feel like keeping your own private and sacred meditation journal, something to look back on, or a way to express your feelings and then move on.
+You might even feel like keeping your own sacred meditation journal, something to look back on and cherish, or to just know that journal is there.

 The days of having to work hard spiritually, struggling to find God and true happiness, those days are over.

-Fasting, meditating three times a day, wading through scriptures, getting up before dawn to perform rituals, showing devotion to someone, wearing unusual attire to show you are on a spiritual path, attending lavish retreats, having a set-in-stone day (or time) for anything spiritual, basically anything which is unenjoyable, it’s all in the past.
-I can say this because I know the work others have done spiritually for this to have become possible.
+Fasting, meditating twelve times a day, wading through scriptures, getting up before dawn to perform rituals, showing devotion to someone, wearing unusual attire to show you are on a spiritual path, endlessly repeating prayers and mantras, only eating a particular type of food (although vegetarian is always my preference), attending lavish retreats, going over-the-top to save the environment, having a set-in-stone day (or time) for anything that is done spiritually…

-At the end of this book, in the appendix, you will find a link to some meditations that you might to try, which complement the guidance and instructions that I have written here.
+At the end of this book, in the appendix, you will find a link to some meditations that you might like to try, which I feel work well to complement the guidance and instructions that I have written here.

 The walking meditation